Monroe, NY 10950

 How long will it take before I get out of pain?

 Every patient's condition is different and no two spinal conditions are the same.
 With that, patients respond differently to therapy being administered to their body.
 When using the Spinal Decompression protocol one will typically notice their pain and symptoms start to improve after their first visit.
 The protocol consists of a small gradient of tension applied to the area being treated and after each visit the gradient increases.
 As the tension of the Spinal Decompression therapy increases, the symptoms that a patient feels should reduce dramatically.

-Is there a guarantee and will my pain come back?
+Is there a guarantee?
+Will my pain come back?